 Please DO NOT Bring the following items:

-FOCUS is not responsible for any lost or stolen items during the program.
+Please note that FOCUS is not responsible for lost or stolen items during the program.

 How do I contact my child during a program?

 During a program, you may leave a message on the Study Center's office phone for your child or a FOCUS Staff member, or send an email with your child's name in the subject line.
 Messages are collected throughout the day and posted on the message board for students to receive.